 Want to experiment with new and exciting colors, but confused about the styles that can come handy?

 Okay, here I have a quick color guide for you that can help you fetch results.
 Now, this is not a magic mantra or something for your color issues, but will surely set the visual trigger for the users.

 Creating a Perfect Palette

 Let the first step be setting up palettes in Illustrator.
 Do not be worried about the perfection of the colors at this stage.
-This is the time when you should be more concerned in what the colors will be, example, if you plan to use red, white and blue, let them just be an old red, white and blue.
-You must be contended by the fact that you can manipulate the palette in the stage of post production.
+This is the time when you should be more concerned about what the colors will be, for example, if you plan to use red, white and blue, let them just be an old red, white and blue.
+You must be contended by the fact that you can manipulate the palette in the stage of post-production.
 So, the point is, take up whatever color you desire and dream.

 Do not restrict yourself in this initial stage.
 You can even take your pick from the Illustrator’s default color swatches.
 It is possible to create a wonderful scheme by way of altering these colors in the default Illustrator swatches.
 It is important to select the colors that stand appropriate to the context of the environment.

 If you are new to working with an illustration or handling many at a time, it is always a good method to set up a playground for these colors.
 I have benefitted a lot with this technique of color play.
 It is still good to see how colors interact with one another and emerge as a dynamic, cohesive pattern.
 When you set a palette, build a scheme so that each color has at least one point where it merges or interacts with each of the other colors.

 After the colors get selected and there comes a canvas or environment to play them in, it is the time to reform them in Photoshop so that the palette gets graded and turns out to be more exciting and visually appealing, or we can say more readable for the eyes.

 Photoshop’s Adjustment Toolkit